Nathan-Busse/Minecraft-Bedrock-Server-Control-Panel-GUI/README.md

 Download the server from Minecraft: https://minecraft.net/download/server/bedrock

-Here is a tutorial to setup your Minecraft Server
+Here is a tutorial to help you setup your Minecraft Server

 https://youtu.be/L36OdDIHkZg